billlzzz18/bl1nk-skill-platform/docs/TERMS_OF_SERVICE.md

 ## 9. Contact Information

-If you have any questions about these Terms, please contact us at [Contact Email Address].
+If you have any questions about these Terms, please contact us at [team@bl1nk.site].